-The big news this week is that Walmart took a massive hit after the retail giant said it expected a profit slump in 2016.
+The big news last week was that Walmart took a massive hit after the retail giant said it expected a profit slump in 2016.
 Walmart investors lost a whopping $24 billion—$21 billion on Wednesday alone.
 While this news dominated the headlines, it’s important to recognize that the total amount of net assets in the SPDR Gold Trust, the world’s largest gold-backed ETF, is just slightly more than Walmart’s one-week loss.

 “Death” of the Dollar?

-It’s no mere coincidence that gold’s breakout coincides with the weakening of the U.S. dollar this week.
+It’s no mere coincidence that gold’s breakout coincides with the weakening of the U.S. dollar last week.
 The greenback signaled what’s known as a “death cross,” just in time for Halloween.
 Widely recognized as the start of a bearish trend, a death cross occurs when the 50-day moving average crosses below the 200-day.